 A puppy learns by the consequences of his behavior.
 Positive reinforcement for a job well done increases the chances that the puppy will do that behavior again!
 This is great news for us.
 Pay attention to your puppy and reinforce him for behaviors you want to see more of!
 In order for us to get reliable behavior from the dog, we need to go through a series of steps when teaching.
 For the sake of explanation, let’s review teaching the puppy to sit.

 A puppy naturally knows how to sit.
 We want to teach the pup to sit when we ask, in different situations.
 We will go through this one step at a time.
 These steps are adaptable to anything that you want to teach your dog.
 We will also talk about the use of food, first as a lure and then as reinforcement for doing the behavior.

 At any point during the training process, if you see things begin to deteriorate, backtrack and set your puppy up to succeed.

 Lure the pup into the sit position.
-As we talk about in the Obedience section, it is not necessary to use the word sit in the beginning, since the pup has no idea what the word actually means.
+As we talk about in the Life Skills section, it is not necessary to use the word sit in the beginning, since the pup has no idea what the word actually means.
 We just want to be able to smoothly get that pup following the hand with the payola so he plunks down into a sit.

 Once you can easily lure the pup into a sit insert the word “sit” as you do it.
 Feed the pup immediately as his butt hits the ground.